 Amazon have a small selection of retro Wolves shirts and memorabilia including a unique one off presentation containing the autographs of the club’s legendary 1980 League Cup Winners.

 TOFFS (which stands for The Old Fashioned Football Shirt) specialise in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

-You can pick up some top notch retro Wolves shirts here including a lovely 1908 FA Cup Final shirt (above).
+You can pick up some top notch retro Wolves shirts here including a lovely 1908 FA Cup Final shirt (above left).
 Wolves reached the Cup Final despite finishing ninth in the Second Division and went into the game against Newcastle as massive underdogs.

 Nevertheless they upset the odds and won 3-1 with goals from Kenneth Hunt, George Hedley and Billy Harrison.
 Remarkably Harrison’s wife gave birth to triplets on the day of the Cup Final!

-You can also get a lovely replica of the 1974 League Cup Final shirt that saw Wolves beat Manchester City 2-1, giving them entry to the UEFA Cup.
+You can also get a lovely replica of the 1974 League Cup Final shirt (above right) that saw Wolves beat Manchester City 2-1, giving them entry to the UEFA Cup.

 Wolves goals were scored by two club legends – Kenny Hibbitt, who made almost 500 appearances for the club and John Richards, who made almost 400 and is the club’s second highest ever scorer after Steve Bull.

 Future Manchester United player Steve Bruce was a ball boy during the match!

 So there you have it.
 If, like me, you are a lover of football and all things retro there are a huge selection of classic Wolves shirts you can pick up to revel in the nostalgia of days gone by!